 \section{Conclusion}

-In this paper, we propose a non-convex method called PGD-VHL for low rank vectorized Hankel matrix recovery problem in blind super-resolution of point sources.
-Our theoretical analysis shows that PGD-VHL converges to the target matrix linearly when the number of samples is larger than $\calO (s^2r^2 \log^2(sn))$.
-The performance of PGD-VHL has also been demonstrated by our numerical simulations.
-For future work, it is interesting to study the recovery performance of PGD-VHL in the presence of noise and the behavior of vanilla gradient descent method for blind super-resolution.
+In this paper, we propose a non-convex method called PGD--VHL for low rank vectorized Hankel matrix recovery problem in blind super-resolution of point sources.
+Our theoretical analysis shows that PGD--VHL converges to the target matrix linearly when the number of samples is larger than $\calO (s^2r^2 \log^2(sn))$.
+The performance of PGD--VHL has also been demonstrated by our numerical simulations.
+For future work, it is interesting to study the recovery performance of PGD--VHL in the presence of noise and the behavior of vanilla gradient descent method for blind super-resolution.